 2) Discuss the differences between Western and Indigenous Australian conceptions of time and how they are important for practices of care, responsibility, reconciliation.

-The Western conception of time is teleological, which means that the past is considered as the occurrences “behind” us that need to be overcome, the future presents the occurrences that are yet to come to be dealt with, and the present moment is only a transition point towards the future.
-The Aboriginal conception of time is quite contradictory – according do it, people do not “face” the future, but the past, for which they have full responsibility.
-That means that people have continuative responsibility to take care of the precedent, just as the present that is the consequence of the past, and this present is again responsible to what comes next, the future generations.
-Indigenous Australians also consider country as a “multidimensional matrix of relationships” – people, plants, animals, soil etc. are all connected, and therefore all have an interest in taking care of the country as spoiling it means spoiling themselves.
+The Western conception of time is teleological, which means that the past is considered as the occurrences “behind” us [and ‘finished’] that need to be overcome, the future presents the occurrences that are yet to come to be dealt with, and the present moment is only a transition point towards the future.
+The Aboriginal conception of time is different quite contradictory – according to it, people do not “face” the future, but the past, for which they have full responsibility.
+That means that people have continuinge responsibility to take care of the precedent, just as the present that is the consequence of the past, and this present is again responsible to what comes next, the future generations.
+Indigenous Australians also consider country as a “multidimensional matrix of relationships” – people, plants, animals, soil etc. are all interconnected, and therefore all have an interest in taking care of the country as spoiling it means spoiling themselves.

 The countries are also distinctive, and every country produces its own human beings that are then responsible for it.
-The actual question is “how to” inherit in order to reconcile with the past (a very actual question in Australia, where the colonization practises of the past meet with needed justice for the Indigenous Australians), but also with non-humans and newly created beings, both technological and organic.
-We need to find an alternative to Western practise of “violence and progress”, find a way of taking care of the past but also the beings we create (through cloning, genetic engineering, bioelectronics etc., because we are responsible for those (as their creators).
+The actual question is “how to” inherit in order to reconcile with the past (a very actual question in Australia, where the colonization practises of the past meet with needed justice for the Indigenous Australians), but also with non-humans and newly created beings, both technological and organic. nice We need to find an alternative to Western practise of “violence and progress”, find a way of taking care of the past but also the beings we create (through cloning, genetic engineering, bioelectronics etc.), because we are responsible for those (as their creators).
 This new way of “responsible and caring” inheritance will help us to achieve multi-species reconciliation.

 4) What are the specific effects of low-level radiation and what is the significance of randomness and indeterminacy?